reactioncommerce/reaction-docs/developer/tutorial/plugin-layouts-3.md

 ```

 You can see we specified several things there.
 The most important thing was the "layout" record, which refers to the new
 layout template we will create in the next chapter.
-We also specify which templates we want for the header and footer (we are just keeping the default for now),
+We also specify which templates we want for the header and footer (we are just keeping the default for now, which
+are build-in React components called NavBar & Footer),
 and what's the main template that we render and that's `products`.
 We also
 specified which template we would use for a "notFound".
 When we get to the routing and template more of this will make sense.

+One important aspect is the casing of the properties within the `structure`.
+React component names start with capital letters, whereas Blaze templates are
+beginning with a lower character.
+For now it's not possible to use React
+components for properties that are expecting Blaze template names to be passed
+(and vice versa).
+Though, in future all properties should designate React component names.

 More detailed documentation on the other `register.js` can be found in this [blog post](https://blog.reactioncommerce.com/an-intro-to-architecture-the-registry/).